 The Energy Star symbol signifies energy-efficient items.
 You can find this symbol on appliances, electronics, and building materials.
 This certification aims to conserve energy and reduce greenhouse gas emissions.
 Consequently, this helps homes and businesses save costs and protect the environment.

 So whenever you're shopping for home appliances, look out for the symbol.
 Such appliances reduce waste and your environmental footprint.
-This also helps save energy bills.
+This also helps save electricity at home and reduced energy bills.

 Greenwashing is becoming increasingly prominent within various industries and is something to keep in mind when exploring how to shop sustainably.
 This term is primarily used within the garment and fashion industry.
 Brands recognize the growing narrative around sustainability, such as waste reduction and organic pieces.
 Unfortunately, as a result, some of them make exaggerated or false claims about their sustainable endeavors.